tuk-tuk-team/tuk-tuk/app-architecture/app-architecture.md

 * Photos of flat;
 * Flat owner's phone number;
 * External link to rented flat.

+### Search posts
+Each user can search posts using different filters.

 ### Editing posts
 Each user can edit their own posts.